Menu

 In the English Department, we aim to provide students with an inspirational, rigorous and personalised curriculum which develops their written and spoken literacy whilst also instilling in them a genuine love of literature.
 Our KS4 curriculum is immersive and ambitious.
 We intend to teach students skills which can be usefully transferred to other subjects and also life skills which empower them in future study and work.
 We seek to maximise all students’ achievement, their progress exceeding that which is expected of them.
 We also have a commitment to students’ personal development and focus our teaching around texts that remain and emerge as culturally relevant and diverse.
 Our intent is ensuring choices for the future for English students at Tabor.

 Through the challenging and ambitious KS3 curriculum, we aim to build upon skills as the foundations for successful KS4 students.
 Focusing on a spiral curriculum, in which key skills are presented repeatedly throughout the curriculum, but with deepening layers of complexity, or in different applications.
 What we do in KS3, ensures successful students at KS4.
-For those that fall
+For those that fall behind, we are there to support whether that be necessary in the classroom, or within the larger school context.

-In KS4, all students study two GCSEs: English language and English literature.
+In KS4, all students study two GCSEs: English Language and English Literature.
 Coursework and controlled assessments are no longer undertaken; instead all pupils are assessed via examinations.
 This entails reading a wider range of texts from: 19th century fiction, non-fiction and non-literary sources, also including short stories from contemporary writers and plays rich in British culture.
 Building on the skills and knowledge from KS3, pupils are challenged to apply these to their learning throughout KS4.

-In preparation for their Literature examinations, students will study: either Jekyll & Hyde or Sign of Four.
-All classes will study ‘Lord of the Flies’.
-Their Shakespeare text will be ‘Macbeth’.
-In preparation for their exams, there is a requirement to study poetry and our students will be looking at the AQA Poetry Anthology and looking at the ‘Power and Conflict cluster’.
+For their Literature examinations, students will study Jekyll & Hyde, Lord of the Flies, Macbeth and the AQA Poetry Anthology ‘Power and Conflict cluster’.
+From 2024/2025, our Year 10s will be studying An Inspector Calls instead of Lord of the Flies.
 The aim is for students to have a secure and in-depth knowledge of the key texts and be able to respond to a question linked by character or theme.

 To prepare students for their English Language exam, there are two papers: Paper One has a fictional source in which they will answer questions and Paper Two is a non-fiction paper with sources from different time periods.
 The sources could address themes ranging from the supernatural to religion.
 There are a series of stimulating questions for the students to respond to, ensuring both reading and writing skills are challenged.